embeddedartistry/libmemory/README.md

 # Documentation

+[Documentation for the latest release can always be found here][9].

-Documentation can be built by running the following command:
+Documentation can be built locally by running the following command:

 ```
 make doc